readthedocs/readthedocs.org/docs/dev/design/telemetry.rst

 The config file being saved isn't the original one used by the user, but the result of merging it with its default values.
-It's saved using a _fake_ ``JSONField``
-(charfield that is transformed to json when creating the model object).
-For these reasons we can't query or download them in bulk without iterating over all objects.

 We may also want to have the original config file, so we know which settings users are using.